microsoft/lisa/Documents/How-to-use.md

     1. Design test case and its configuration.
     2. Create a new test case xml file under ./XML/TestCases folder.
 Or, update with new tags in the existing xml file.
-    3. Define testName, PowershellScript, setupType, Platform, Category, Area and Tags as required.
+    3. Define testName, PowershellScript, setupType, Platform, Category, and Area as required.
         Add optional tag if needed.
     4. Test design may have two ways;
         a.
 A single PowerShell script execution: A single PowerShell script imports builtin library modules and posts the result.
 For example, 'BVT-VERIFY-DEPLOYMENT-PROVISION.ps1' shows this script calls 'DeployVMs' function for its testing and collect the result by 'CheckKernelLogs'.
-'DeplyVMs' and 'CheckKernelLogs' are functions definded in ./Libraries/CommonFunctions.psm1 module.
+'DeployVMs' and 'CheckKernelLogs' are functions definded in ./Libraries/CommonFunctions.psm1 module.
             You can add new module or update existing ones for further development.
         b.
 PowerShell script wraps multiple non-PowerShell script like Bash or Python scripts: